merks/p2repo-sbom/docs/overview.md

 The CBI p2 SBOM generator scans for such jars on the bundle classpath, and attempts to determine the corresponding Maven artifact:
 - It looks for POM details in the jar or adjacent to jar to determine the Maven coordinates.
 - It queries Maven Central for the SHA-1 of the jar.
-- It queries Maven Central based on the `artfiactId`, `version`, and optional `classifier` as determined by the name of the jar.
+- It queries Maven Central based on the `artifactId`, `version`, and optional `classifier` as determined by the name of the jar.

 Based on a successful query result, the generator will verify that the corresponding Maven artifact exists and is byte-for-byte equal to nested jar.